Xpeawey788/Xpeawey788/README.md

 # Xpeawey
-## Кто такой Xpeawey?
+## Who is Xpeawey?
-Я, Xpeawey, 14 летний ШКОЛЬНИК, которому интересна тема IT программирование. Почему я же выбрал именно IT, а не игры? Всё просто! Когда мне было 11 лет я любил сидеть в discord и пытался создавать свои сервер и пытался настроить discord ботов(JuniperBot, Mee6, Rythm, ProBot). Спустя время я задался вопросом: А как же создать своего бота? После поиска ресурсов и YouTube я понял, что создавать discord ботов это сложно, но меня это не остановила. В 12 лет я написал своего первого бота(GamerBot). Мне было ОЧЕНЬ интересно программировать и я хотел изучить всё больше и больше. На протяжении 1 месяца и писал маленьких дискорд ботов. Почему именно 1 месяц? А потому, что я забил на это, но вскоре снова вернулся. В почти 13 лет я уже умел писать discord ботов и решил ознакомиться с telegram API.
-API мне показалось лёгкое и я всё ещё продолжал писать код изучаю новые просторы IT. Вот мне 14 и я умею пользоваться discord, telegram API. Знаю: Python, JS, C#, html, css. Изучаю: Java, C++. Хочу изучить: Assembler.
+I, Xpeawey, am a 14 year old STUDENT who is interested in IT programming.
+Why did I choose IT and not games?
+It's simple!
+When I was 11 years old I liked to sit in discord and tried to create my own server and tried to configure discord bots (JuniperBot, Mee6, Rythm, ProBot).
+After a while I wondered: How can I create my own bot?
+After searching for resources and YouTube I realized that it is difficult to create discord bots, but it didn't stop me.
+At the age of 12 I wrote my first bot (GamerBot).
+I was VERY interested in programming and wanted to learn more and more.
+For 1 month and wrote little discord bots.
+Why 1 month?
+Because I gave up on it, but soon I came back.
+At almost 13 years old I already knew how to write discord bots and decided to learn telegram API.
+The API seemed to be easy to me and I still continued to write code and explore new areas of IT.
+Here I am 14 and I know how to use discord, telegram API.
+I know: Python, JS, C#, html, css.
+I'm studying: Java, C++.
+I want to learn: Assembler.
-### Почему именно Xpeawey?
+### Why Xpeawey?
-Мне было 13 лет. У меня был Discord аккаунт. У меня был самый обычний ник(zagir1), Но всё поменялось! Мне пришла в голову(да, она у меня есть) идея: Придумать свой discord ник. Спустя час я получил свой любимый ник Xpeawey, но сейчас я думаю сменить ник на Weet.
+I was 13 years old.
+I had a Discord account.
+I had the most common nickname (zagir1), But everything changed!
+I got the idea (yes I have it): To make up my own discord nickname.
+After an hour I got my favorite nickname Xpeawey, but now I'm thinking to change it to Weet.
 ### Что я умею?
-В свои 14 лет. Я уже имел опыт в работе в IT. Опыт который я получил за 2 года:
+At my age of 14.
+I already had experience in working in IT.
+The experience I gained in 2 years:
  - ![изображение](https://user-images.githubusercontent.com/83707940/173535080-c96970eb-2d00-4d0b-b8ac-fd6fb63ca3c1.png)
  - ![изображение](https://user-images.githubusercontent.com/83707940/173535355-dd237f3e-b5c2-4c0a-9344-286ca57401e1.png)
  - ![изображение](https://user-images.githubusercontent.com/83707940/173535448-689d8697-f555-4370-a424-fd9faaa3be12.png)